 - Slide the included AP Racing brake pads into the calipers.
-Make sure the top of the pad lines up with the outer edge of the disc and do not over hang or sit low on the disc face. - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 9 above.
+Make sure the top of the pad lines up with the outer edge of the disc and do not over hang or sit low on the disc face. - Install the pad blocks or the pad retentin kits (sold seperately). - Using a 6mm hex socket, reinstall the pad retention bolt removed in Step 9 above.
+You will need to put some downward force on the retention kits to install these bolts.
 Torque to 11 lb-ft (15Nm) - If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes!